 Recommended by Bilyana at Owl Over The World

 Berlin is one of my favourite cities and one of my favourite places to stay is The Circus Hotel.
-Here you have a choice at staying at either the ‘Circus Hotel’ or the ‘Circus Hostel’.
+Here you have a choice of staying at either the ‘Circus Hotel’ or the ‘Circus Hostel’.